nicholaswilde/homelab-pull/README.md

 ## :pencil: Usage

-On the host that you'd like to run the playbook.
+On the managed node that you'd like to run the playbook.

 ```shell
 ansible-pull -U https://github.com/nicholaswilde/homelab-pull.git -i "$(uname -n),"